 It couldn’t save my mom.
 The doctors didn’t even know there was a problem until it was too late.

 Despite my comfort with this system, I recognized its limitations.
 I hated taking medication.
 I did not always agree with the dietary recommendations that Western medicine embraces.
 Sometimes it felt like they weren’t really solving problems – they were just masking the symptoms, only for them to return at a later date.
-The drive to resolve what happened to my mom inside my mind has inspired me to look deeply into the cracks where Western medicine falls short.
+The drive to understand what happened to my mom has inspired me to look deeply into the cracks where Western medicine falls short.

 One of the things I saw in those cracks was the dehumanization of healthcare.

-I went to the McDonald’s of healthcare at Kaiser Permanente for a few years.
+Once I was an adult in the healthcare system, attending facilities where my dad did not work, my experience of healthcare was very different.
 My time with the doctor was limited to about 10 minutes, during which she stared at a screen, asked me a lot of questions, and typed in my answers.
 She turned to me for all of 3 minutes to feel my lymph nodes and listen to me breathe through a stethoscope.
 During that visit, they shipped me in to the office, zipped me over to the treatment room with quick pit stop at the scale and vital signs station.
 Then, they whizzed me over to the pharmacy and whirled me out the door.
 “What just happened in there?”
 I asked myself.

-Another time, I went in for my “lovely lady cervix-plucking” (i.e. PAP smear – we all on the same page here?).
+Another time, I went in for my PAP smear.
 The doctor did her business and then left the room.
 She didn’t tell me if I was supposed to get dressed… or leave?
 She just ran out, left the used, messy tools on the table next to me, and vanished.
 I slowly sat up, gathered my surroundings and came to the conclusion, “I think I am supposed to leave now.”
 So, I stood up, got dressed, picked up my things and opened the door.
 I looked in this direction and that direction.
 I couldn’t remember for the life of me which direction I came from.
 This is not an uncommon occurrence for me.
 After a few minutes of gazing like a lost child through the cubicles in front of me, I found something that resembled an exit.
 I headed towards it.

-Even when my dad was not doing the doctoring for me growing up, his partner (my regular MD) asked me questions about myself, looked me in the eyes, spent time truly looking at my body and observing my symptoms.
+Even when my dad was not doing the doctoring for me growing up, his partner (my regular MD) asked me questions about myself, looked me in the eyes, spent time truly looking at my throat, abdomen, etc and observing my symptoms.
 I felt relaxed because my discussions with him made me trust him.

 Observation is one of the four key diagnostic criteria in Chinese medicine – you have to actually look at the patient.
 You cannot make a diagnosis without careful observation.
 Being a practitioner of Traditional Chinese Medicine, which includes using acupuncture and herbal remedies, requires connection, active listening, being mindfully present and spending time with the patient.
 These are all things I experienced while growing up that I have found lacking at times in our Western healthcare conglomerate.